Isaac Paredes Player Props: Rays vs. Athletics

 Isaac Paredes At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 67th, and he is 35th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 90th in batting average, 71st in on-base percentage, and 41st in slugging.

-- Paredes has picked up a hit in 32 of 59 games this year, with multiple hits 14 times.
+- In 53.3% of his 60 games this season, Paredes has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Looking at the 59 games he has played this season, he's hit a long ball in nine of them (15.3%), and in 4.9% of his trips to the plate.
+- He has hit a home run in nine games this season (15.0%), leaving the park in 4.8% of his chances at the plate.

-- Paredes has an RBI in 23 of 59 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 38.3% of his games this season, Paredes has driven in at least one run.
+In seven of those games (11.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.